mohammadsol4444/Quera_/اعداد هگزا دسیمال/README.md

 -----------------------------------------------------------------------

 Input: The input consists of a single integer n.

-Outpu: Print a single integer — the number of successfully loaded numbers.
+Output: Print a single integer — the number of successfully loaded numbers.

 -----------------------------------------------------------------------